pyhipster/generator-pyhipster/docs/getting-started.md

 $> docker run -d --name pyhipster-demo -p 8080:8080 -p 9000:9000 -p 3001:3001 -v <local_folder>:/home/pyhipster/app pyhipster/pyhipster
 ```

-All generated files will be persisted in the <local_folder> of your development machine.
+The folder <local_folder> would be the development folder on your machine.

 ## Development Setup